TheConBot/TheConBot.github.io/_posts/2018-01-23-cat-game-builder.md

 image: /img/cat-game-builder/CAT-Cover.png
 tags: tool
 ---
-CAT Game Builder is a fully extendable framework designed for use by professional teams yet easy enough for beginners to master.
-Using a similar workflow and design to built-in Unity components, CAT Game Builder seamlessly extends the Unity editor to become a complete game making tool.Its power, ease of use, and versatility make CAT an excellent choice for individuals and teams of all sizes.
-CAT stands for Conditions, Actions, and Triggers.
+CAT (Conditions, Actions, and Triggers) Game Builder is a fully extendable framework designed for use by professional teams yet easy enough for beginners to master.
+Using a similar workflow and design to built-in Unity components, CAT Game Builder seamlessly extends the Unity editor to become a complete game making tool.
+Its power, ease of use, and versatility make CAT an excellent choice for individuals and teams of all sizes.

 [Buy CAT Game Builder on the Unity Asset Store!](https://assetstore.unity.com/packages/tools/visual-scripting/cat-game-builder-104577)

 My contributions on this project included: